birgelee/draft-caa-security-tag/draft-birgelee-lamps-caa-security.md

 attribute = attribute-name *WSP "=" *WSP attribute-value

 attribute-name = (ALPHA / DIGIT) *( *("-") (ALPHA / DIGIT))
-attribute-value = *(%x21-3A / %x3C-7E)
+attribute-value = *(value-char / WSP) value-char *(value-char / WSP)
+value-char = %x21-3A / %x3C-7E
 ~~~

 Hence, the security Property Value can either be empty or entirely whitespace, or contain a list of semicolon-separated attribute name-value pairs.

-Similar to {{RFC8659}}, attribute names are specified in letter-digit-hyphen Label (LDH-Label) form while attribute values can contain any printable character except semicolon.
+Similar to {{RFC8659}}, attribute names are specified in letter-digit-hyphen Label (LDH-Label) form while attribute values can contain whitespace and any printable character except semicolon.
+Note that attribute values MUST contain at least one printable (non-whitespace) character.

 All attributes specified in an attribute-list MUST be unique.
 An attribute-list MUST NOT have two attributes with the same name specified even if they contain different attribute values.